milyas-sugarcrm/testbranch/README.md

 # Project Testing Standards

+Project functionalities are tested using the following frameworks:
 * Selenium [WebDriver](https://www.selenium.dev/documentation/webdriver/)
 * Mocha [mochajs](https://mochajs.org/)

 # Deployment

-Using Git to deploy on the servers.
+Code is maintained on Git and is deployed on the servers.